Cameco and Brookfield Renewable Form Strategic Partnership to Acquire Westinghouse Electric Company

 - Critical transition technology: Nuclear power is the one of the only zero-emission, baseload sources of electricity currently available at scale.
 Driven by electrification, decarbonization and energy security benefits, an estimated 400 GW of additional nuclear capacity will be needed by 2050.

 - Accelerating growth plans: Nuclear power is experiencing a resurgence around the world with more than 20 countries across the Americas, Europe, the Middle East and Asia pursuing new projects or plant extensions.
-More than 50 GW of plant extensions have been announced to date and more than 60 GW of new-build reactors are expected between 2020 and 2040.
+More than 50 GW of plant extensions have been announced to date and more than 60 GW of new-build reactors are expected between 2020-2040.

 - Energy security: Energy supply chains are coming under stress as a result of geopolitical uncertainty.
 In the short-term, the transaction provides the opportunity to win new business supporting dozens of nuclear facilities across Eastern European countries traditionally served by Russia.
 In the medium term, demand for stable supply of nuclear fuel and technology is expected to grow substantially, commensurate with the growth in nuclear power generation as countries look to increase energy security.